 We would expect the size of an atom to depend mainly on the principal quantum number of the highest occupied orbital; in other words, on the "number of occupied electron shells".
 Since each row in the periodic table corresponds to an increment in n, atomic radius increases as we move down a column.
 The other important factor is the nuclear charge; the higher the atomic number, the more strongly will the electrons be drawn toward the nucleus, and the smaller the atom.
 This effect is responsible for the contraction we observe as we move across the periodic table from left to right.

-Chemical reactions are based largely on the interactions between the most loosely bound electrons in atoms, so it is not surprising that the tendency of an atom to gain, lose or share electrons is one of its fundamental chemical properties.
+Chemical reactions are based largely on the interactions between the most loosely bound electrons in atoms, so it is not surprising that the tendency of an atom to gain, lose or share electrons should play an important role in determining its chemical properties.

-This term always refers to the formation of positive ions.
+The term "ionization energy" always refers to removal of electrons of an atom, leading to the formation of positive ions.
 In order to remove an electron from an atom, work must be done to overcome the electrostatic attraction between the electron and the nucleus; this work is called the ionization energy of the atom and corresponds to the exothermic process

 M(g) → M+(g) + e–